erikchomez/TheRealFarmerJohn/docs/final.md

       * PLACING DIRT -10 (PENALIZE POTENTIAL ESCAPE)
       * STEPPING ON COBBLESTONE -1000 (HEAVILY PENALIZE ESCAPES)
       * COLLECTING SEED -2 (LOWERED TO ENCOURAGE BREAKING WHEAT EVEN IF PREMATURE)
-   *  This stage was ran for the longest time, as we believed it was the most critical component of the agent's learning to reach the final goal.
+   *  This stage was left running for the longest time, as we believed it was the most critical component of the agent's learning to reach the final goal.
-   *  Only two escapes were recorded, and although a restat was necessary due to a crash caused by server lag , this lesson was extremely successful.
+   *  Only two escapes were recorded, and although a restart was necessary due to a crash caused by server lag, this lesson was extremely successful.
    *  The agent went from accidentally breaking wheat to developing a set pattern, and even though penalties were increased on average, maintained a fairly high reward outcome.

    ![banner2](https://i.imgur.com/kICC8JE.png)